 White Hills is located closest to St. John’s, on the Avalon Peninsula, about a 2-hour drive from the St. John’s metro area.
 Its vertical drop is nearly 750ft, featuring 27 runs, along with cross-country and snowshoe trails.
 While there are no accommodations located directly on site, there are many options nearby such as hotels, motels, cabins, and of course you can always grab an Airbnb in Clarenville.
 If you’re planning a trip, be sure to check their Snow Report for the latest conditions!

-There are many places across the province to enjoy cross-country skiing outside of the ski-hill resorts, including spots where you can rent ski equipment if you don’t have any of your own.
+There are many places to enjoy cross-country skiing in Newfoundland outside of the ski-hill resorts, including spots where you can rent ski equipment if you don’t have any of your own.

 Enjoy cross-country skiing or snowshoeing without leaving the capital city, at Pippy Park in St. John’s.
 Featuring two networks of groomed trails, rentals, and even lessons, this is a great spot to enjoy some winter fun!

 Located in Gander in Central Newfoundland, discover 16km of groomed trails, plus dedicated snowshoe trails and even some lighted trails for night skiing.
 Appropriately named for Gander’s airport fame, the trails aren’t actually near the airport, but just outside of gander off the TCH, minutes away from Gander’s hotel accommodations.
 Equipment rentals are also available.
 Check out details on their website.